Cognigy/Documentation/docs/en/docs/webchat/v2/features.md

   <img class="image-center" src="{{config.site_url}}webchat/images/v2/date-picker-selection-date.png" width="100%" />
 </figure>

-When clicked, it will open a full-screen overlay for the Webchat.
+When clicked, it will open a full-screen overlay for the Webchat widget.
 The user can now pick a date based on constraints you defined in the bot.

 <figure>
   <img class="image-center" src="{{config.site_url}}webchat/images/v2/date-picker.png" width="100%" />